MooersLab/latextips/README.md

 I named this file *0AAAcontents.tex* so that it appears at the top of the list of files in a `./Contents` folder where I store the chapter files and all other input files for the book.
 I store the figures, code listings, and appendices in subfolders of `./Contents` to reduce the clutter.
 I start the filename of chapters with `Ch` to distinguish them from other types of files.
-I do not include chapter number in the filename of the chapter because their absolute position shifts over time.
+I do not include chapter numbers in the filename of the chapter because their absolute position shifts over time.
 I use the order of listing of the *\include* commands in the *0AAAcontents.tex* file to automatically handle the numbering of the chapters.

 The path to the main.tex file has to be included on the top line of each component file on Overleaf: `%!TEX root = ../main.tex` for Chapter files and `%!TEX root =  ../../main.tex` for the appendix files that are stored in the folder `./Contents/appendices`.
-The percent sign is the comment mark for LaTeX, so its presence in the first column of the first line is counter-intuitive.
+The percent sign is LaTeX's comment mark, so its presence in the first column of the first line is counterintuitive.

 Similarly, four lines of code have to be at the end of each tex file for compiling by Emacs.
 The code below works with the default LaTeX mode.
 Alter the code when working with the Auctex package in Emacs rather than the built-in latex-mode package.
-Some other editors like TextMate require similar metadata to find the master main.tex file.
+Some other editors, like TextMate, require similar metadata to find the master main.tex file.
-The code at the top for the file for Overleaf and the code at the bottom of the file for Emacs can be present in the same file because they do not interfere with each other.
+The code at the top of the file for Overleaf and the code at the bottom of the file for Emacs can be present in the same file because they do not interfere with each other.

 ```latex
 %%% Local Variables: ***